 There's an old saying that suggests what gets measured gets done.
 In Iowa we are required to measure reading, math, and science and as a result, in many schools, those disciplines get the lion’s share of attention.
 Though the stakes are high for schools in the content areas reported and no one wants to be on “the list,” the stakes are at least as high for our students who have limited writing skills, a content area that is NOT required to be assessed in Iowa.
 Students with underdeveloped writing skills will not only have trouble mastering writing assignments in higher education, but also struggle to garner well-paying jobs, both white and blue collar, and may never be promoted should they be hired.
 Writing is critical to success in college and careers, and it is up to all of us to make sure students leave school with well-developed writing skills.

-View our March/April Issue of the School Improvement Booster to learn more about the importance of writing in schools.
+View our School Improvement Booster to learn more about the importance of writing in schools.

 Teacher Time and Student Writing